 Last year, Lombok suffered a series of devastating earthquakes in July and August.
 It caused significant damage, with over 500 deaths, leaving people displaced and property destroyed.
 Amongst this damage was the destruction of over 400 schools.
 Even now, months after the earthquake, some students are left to get their education in tents or not attend school at all.

 Coming from a non-profit background, we know that educating the youth is the key for a prosperous future.
-That’s why we’ve chosen Classroom of Hope as the beneficiary for the fundraising campaign.
+That’s why we’ve chosen Classroom of Hope as the beneficiary for this partnership campaign.
 They are doing an incredible job all over the world, building schools in developing countries, helping students return to a safe learning environment.

 What is a Responsible Tourist?